CrazyPegasus/ThinkPad-T580-Hackintosh/README.md

 *  the first method:
 ----

-Run sudo mount -uw / && killall Finder and sudo kextcache -i / once after updating the system version of the size, and then restart the machine.If the first method fails, the second method is forced to brute force.
+Terminal Run sudo mount -uw / && killall Finder and sudo kextcache -i / once after updating the system version of the size, and then restart the machine.If the first method fails, the second method is forced to brute force.

 ----